-The most reliable lenders offer programs to military applicants with bad credit.
+The most reliable lenders offer loan programs to military applicants with bad credit (allotment loans for federal employees with bad credit).
 Meaning, even with a not-so-stellar credit score, they can still get the financial assistance they need.

 On the flip side, some lenders only accept those (or their spouses) who are currently on duty.
 Others also require applicants to have been in the military for a set number of months or years.